oKermorgant/simple_launch/README.md

 Compare [`example_launch.py`](example/example_launch.py) and [`example_opaque_launch.py`](example/example_opaque_launch.py) to see the two approaches on the same logic.

-Note that inside an `OpaqueFunction` the if/unless idom reduces to a basic if/else:
+Note that inside an `OpaqueFunction` the if/unless idiom reduces to a basic if/else:

 ```
 # with substitutions